automationmojo/automationkit/docs/_sources/usermanual/100-coding-standards.rst.txt

                         print ((a + b) * c) + d

-For consistency and to help resolve all of these issues, I prefer to use returns on all of my functions and methods.
+For consistency and to help resolve all of these issues, It is prefered to use returns on all functions and methods.
 Any function or method that is not a generator, since generators don't have returns.

 InterOp and Persistance Decorators